akoidan/pychat/CONTRIBUTING.md

 * SELECT_SELF_ROOM  https://github.com/Deathangel908/pychat/blob/master/chat/settings.py#L292-L303 doesnt work with mariadb engine 10.1
 * also admin email wasn't triggered while SELECT_SELF_ROOM has failed
 * Remove django server and leave only tornado

-## FE TODO
-- send image to chat if error on server or inet goes down while uploading - we don't have an option to retry
+* send image to chat if error on server or inet goes down while uploading - we don't have an option to retry
-- Add linters like on webpack-vue-typescript
+* Add linters like on webpack-vue-typescript
-- ADD ability to change theme during registration
+* ADD ability to change theme during registration
-- add ability to cancel filetransfer on sender side
+* add ability to cancel filetransfer on sender side
-- add aliases to webpack
+* add aliases to webpack
-- add test
+* add test
-- add tslint
+* add tslint
-- add sass-lint
+* add sass-lint
-- resolve sw.ts imports doesn't work with ts-loader + file-loaders
+* resolve sw.ts imports doesn't work with ts-loader + file-loaders
-- Move everything to tornadoс?